My Experience With Raising a Baby Sparrow

 As I have already said, this is an enormous undertaking, and should only be attempted if you have no other choice.
 I have also been told by some experts that it is rare for a featherless nestling to survive such a rescue.
 They generally die in transit or fail to thrive in a new home.
 With that in mind, while praying for the best outcome, you should be prepared to accept a less than happy ending.

 The Year of the Bird

 That time in our lives has come to be known, by us, as the year of the bird.
 We encountered about half a dozen baby birds throughout that spring.
 Armed with our new knowledge, we were able to reunite most of them with their mothers.
 One, however, was never reclaimed.
 It was a baby crow.
-That one required a feeding, and a 60 minute drive to an area shelter.
-Following up a couple weeks later, we were told he was fine, but he would never be released.
+That one required a feeding, and a 60-minute drive to an area shelter.
+Following up a couple of weeks later, we were told he was fine, but he would never be released.
 He was a single bird who had no choice, but to imprint upon the rehabilitator.
-If you have ever heard the boistrous caw of a crow, you will understand when I say better her, than us!
+If you have ever heard the boisterous caw of a crow, you will understand when I say better her than us!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.